 The Shupe Homestead is both quaint and also majestic, offering amazing views of Longs Peak and Mount Meeker in Rocky Mountain National Park.
 This venue was built for sunset wedding photos.
 Also, the owner, Darla, is an absolute hero.
 She was kind enough to allow us to fire off confetti cannons for a nighttime photo knowing full-well that her staff would have to clean it up the next day.
 Oh, and there are horses!

-Check out K&G’s fall wedding at Shupe Homestead to see more!
+Check out K&G’s fall wedding at Shupe Homestead and Kara & Todd’s summer wedding to see more!

 The St. Vrain